150+ employee pulse survey questions you should be asking your employees in 2025

 When comparing individual responses to collective responses, looking at both the positive and the negative is important.
 While it may be tempting to focus solely on the positive aspects of the survey responses, it is also important to take note of any negative responses.

-By taking the time to interpret employee pulse survey responses, employers can gain a better understanding of their workforce and create a more supportive and engaging work environment.
+By taking the time to interpret employee pulse survey results, employers can gain a better understanding of their workforce and create a more supportive and engaging work environment.
 This will benefit employees and create a positive workplace culture that will help attract and retain quality talent.

 How often should you run pulse surveys for your employees?